 Environment of Care Conclusion

-Generally, the facility met requirements with the performance indicators.
+Generally, the facility met cleanliness and safety requirements associated with the above performance indicators.
 The OIG did not note any issues with the availability of medical equipment and supplies.
 The OIG made no recommendations.

 Medication Management: Controlled Substances Inspections